Two People Dead in Wrong Way Accident on Interstate

 According to the NTSB’s special report, wrong way accidents only happen in about three percent of car accidents but are more likely than any other type of crash to result in serious injuries or death.
 In some states, the likelihood of dying in a wrong way accident ranged between 12 times up to as much as 27 times more likely than in other types of car accidents.

-Call A Nashville Attorney Today
+Call A Nashville Lawyer Today

-If you have been hurt in a wreck in Nashville, don’t hesitate to contact the experienced personal injury attorneys at Calhoun Law, PLC.
+If you have been hurt in a wreck in Nashville, don’t hesitate to contact the experienced personal injury lawyers at Calhoun Law, PLC.
 We can help you fight for the compensation that you deserve.